jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **The Forgotten One**
 For Gilgamesh's **The Forgotten One**, if there is a game effect preventing you from speaking, he will lose Eternal at the end of the turn.

+# Global Information Network
+Set: Cosmic Avengers
+# Might Makes Right
+Set: Black Order
+In this Arc, we are playing around with how players can use locations besides super powers.
+In addition to cards like \* Thor \* and Hyperion (who have keyword power which requires spending a (Might/"Green)), each Issue will have a Plot Twist and Special Location that allow their main characters to have some pretty powerful effects on the game.
+A few things about these Plot Twists and Special Locations.

+* They are not super powers.
+* Your main characters ust be face up to pay for them.
+* Your main characters can use a "Wild" Special Location from their team to pay for them.
+* These cards are neutral, so just like any other neutral cards, they can be in Loyalty decks.
+* The Special Locations don't count as location swith a specific power symbol (for powers like Black Widow Main Character's Level Up power **Red in Her Ledger** or ZZutak's **Paint to Life**).

 # Glory
 Set: The Buffy Battles
 **Drain Sanity**